rhedgeco/hedgecock-dev-old/README.md

 Its main purpose is to for me to automate server-side tasks on the web, and for me to host random fun projects.

-I use [Sanic](https://github.com/huge-success/sanic) because its fast af boi.
+I use [Sanic](https://github.com/huge-success/sanic) because why tf not right?

 Thanks for stopping by!